teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/bash-tutorials-concatenate-an-array-with-itself/

-  :uk:
+  :uk:  Given a list of countries, each on a new line, your task is to read them into an array.
+Then, concatenate the array with itself (twice) - so that you have a total of three repetitions of the original array - and then display the entire concatenated array, with a space between each of the countries' names.

   :georgia: